SaulBurgos/overlayViewGoogleMaps/README.md

 overlayViewGoogleMaps
 =====================

-Custom overlyView to load a image inside Google Mpas
+Custom overlyView to load an image inside Google Mpas